- You need PHP 5.4 or a higher PHP version.

 Give your APP a Display Name, click on Create App ID and pass the security check.

-- Write your website's URL into the Site URL.
+Write your website's URL into the Site URL and press Save.

 Click Save changes at the bottom right corner.

-- If you are planning to use our Photos by album generator, choose the user_photos.
-If you are planning to use the Posts by page generator, choose Page Public Content Access.
+If you are planning to use our Photos by album generator, you need to request access to the user_photos permission.
+If you are planning to use the Posts by page generator, you need to request access to the Page Public Content Access permission.

 Paste them into our back-end to the Global Settings → Facebook generator.
 (Make sure that you don't have any empty space characters in the end or beginning of them.)